Zeus virus. 6 versions revealed (2021 removal guide)

 Methods used for banking trojan delivery

-The virus is actively spread via misleading emails[12] that report about undelivered items.
-Beware that they look very trustworthy and present themselves as FedEx, Royal Mail and other reputable courier companies.
+The virus is actively spread via misleading emails[12] that report undelivered items.
+Beware that they look very trustworthy and present themselves as FedEx, Royal Mail, and other reputable courier companies.
 However, you should also be aware of emails that include PDF files or icons because it's the main distribution method of Terdot.

 If you received such mail, be sure to ignore it and never click on the link, which leads to the infiltration of the Trojan.
 However, this malware is known to be distributed using some other techniques, including: